The five co-founders of Three Stone Hearth in 2006, holding the company's Articles of Incorporation.

 Misa Koketsu grew up in a large Japanese-American family in the South Bay that put a great deal of emphasis on food, nutrition and tradition.
 They would eat traditional Japanese New Year's foods, like soba noodles, and ozoni (mochi soup), for good luck, health, and longevity.
-Misa remembers drinking raw milk delivered fresh to her doorstep.
-Her mother shopped at health food stores and belonged to a food-buying co-op that got fresh eggs, raw cheese, and unsweetened peanut butter in bulk.
-Misa and her five siblings were all expected to work hard and contribute to the common good.
+Her mother was responsible for Misa's earliest nutritional education.
+Misa remembers drinking raw milk delivered fresh to her doorstep and going with her mom to pick up farm fresh eggs, raw cheese and unsweetened peanut butter in bulk from their food-buying co-op in the '70s and '80s.
+Misa and her five siblings learned early on how to be responsible individuals and contribute to the common good.
 Great training for a cooperative!

-After earning her B.A. from UC Berkeley, Misa decided to go into the food world and completed the baking/pastry program at Contra Costa College.
-Afterwards, she worked as a baker and loved the creativity, but left the field when she became concerned about the negative impacts of white sugar and flour on health.
-She later worked at the Center for Ecoliteracy in Berkeley, where she learned about the plight of family farms and ranches, the importance of a local food system and the connection between ecological health and personal health.
+After earning her B.A. from UC Berkeley (studying English, Art History, and French), Misa decided to go into the food world and completed the baking/pastry program at Contra Costa College.
+Afterwards, she worked as a baker and pastry cook at Grace Baking Company in Oakland and later helped establish a bakery in Sonora, CA. And while she loved the creativity of the work, she left the field when she became concerned about the impacts of white sugar and white flour on health.
+She later worked as the Grants Administrator at the Center for Ecoliteracy in Berkeley, where she learned about the plight of family farms and ranches, the importance of a local food system and the connection between ecological health and personal health.

-Manifesting this business has been an amazing journey, and Misa has always been guided by her intuition, her integrity and her dreams.
-She feels deep gratitude that she has been able to make a positive contribution through her work, and has especially enjoyed watching the kids in Three Stone Hearth’s community grow up over the years, nourished by our foods.
+Misa has always been guided by her intuition, her integrity and her dreams.
+Manifesting Three Stone Hearth was a natural culmination and progression of the work she'd done previously and has reconciled her love of food and cooking with her desire to be of service to the health and well-being of her community.
+It has been an amazing journey and she feels deep gratitude that she's been able to make a positive contribution through her work.
+One of the many rewards of the job has been seeing the kids in Three Stone Hearth’s community grow up over the years, nourished by our foods.

-Early on in the business, Misa took on the management of our finances.
-With no formal training, she has been our bookkeeper, budget maker and financial shepherd, and her relentless commitment to doing what needed to be done as the company grew in size and complexity has made EVERYTHING we do possible.
+From the beginning, Misa took on the management of our finances.
+With no formal training, she has been our bookkeeper, budget maker and financial shepherd, and her relentless commitment and capability to do what needed to be done as the company grew in size and complexity has made EVERYTHING we do possible.
 All we ask beyond that is that she grace us with her joyful presence in the kitchen when she can.
 Thank you, Misa!